 \section{Abstract}

-The \emph{complementarity knapsack problem} (CKP) is a knapsack problem with real-valued variables and complementarity conditions between pairs of its variables.
-We extend the polyhedral studies of De Farias et~al. for CKP, by proposing three new families of cutting-planes that are all obtained from a combinatorial concept known as a \emph{pack}.
-Sufficient conditions for these inequalities to be facet-defining, based on the concept of a \emph{maximal switching pack}, are also provided.
-Moreover, we answer positively a conjecture by De Farias et~al. about the separation complexity of the inequalities introduced in their work, and propose efficient separation algorithms for our newly defined cutting-planes.
+The \emph{complementarity knapsack problem} (CKP) is a knapsack problem with real-valued variables and complementarity conditions between pairs of variables.
+We extend the polyhedral studies of de Farias et~al.~for CKP, by proposing three new families of cutting-planes that are obtained from a combinatorial concept known as \emph{pack}.
+Sufficient conditions for these inequalities to be facet-defining, based on the new concept of a \emph{maximal switching pack}, are also provided.
+Moreover, we answer positively a conjecture by de Farias et~al.~about the separation complexity of the inequalities introduced in their work, and propose efficient separation algorithms for our newly defined cutting-planes.

 \emph{Key words:} Complementarity knapsack polytope; Complementarity problem; SOS1 constraints; Branch-and-cut.